abrosid/task_gamee/readme.md

 Connection to <a href="https://redis.io/" target="_blank">Redis</a> server is required.

 PHP client <a href="https://github.com/nrk/predis" target="_blank">Predis</a> is used to handle connection to Redis server.

+## Instalation guide

+Clone from this repo and run in cli, inside project folder: `composer install`

+Create folders named `log` and `temp` inside the project's root folder and set the previligues to write and read if required.

+Configure `app\config\config.neon` and 'app\config\config.local.neon' files if required (these files are preconfigured by default).

+Open browser, run project url and follow the displyed info.

 ## TODO